You can pay as much as you want into a pension.

 Find out how to calculate your tapered allowance

 You can carry forward any unused annual allowance from the three previous years, but the tax relief that you get will be limited to your ‘relevant’ income in the current tax year.
-More about using carry forward for your pension.
+You must have been a member of a registered pension scheme (had an existing pension) to use carry forward.
+Learn more about using carry forward for your pension »